decusInLabore/biologicViewerSC/README.md

 ###############################################################################
 ```

 And now we create the app in two steps: In a first step we create a list with project parameters (which you can customise before proceding) and in a second step the single-cell shiny app.
+You also can later on customise display options in the parameter files in the parameter folder.

 <b>Step 1 Create Parameter List</b>
 ```

-params <- biologicSeqTools::scanObjParams(OsC)
+params <- biologicViewerSC::scanObjParams(OsC)

 ## Review the default app settings and colors:
 params